palet-global/palma.py/README.md

 ### Inference with streaming

-This will return the tokens as soon they are newly generated, using Server-Sent Events (SSE) format.
+This will stream output tokens as soon they are generated using Server-Sent Events (SSE) format.

 ```shell
 curl -N -w '\nTime: %{time_total}\n' -X POST http://127.0.0.1:8000/v0.1.0/stream \